22 key points

 Stable Models

-Holistic Modeling
+Decremental Holistic Modeling

-Powerful AI
+Singular AI

 General Purpose Behavioral AI

-Sovereign AI
+EU-Sovereign AI

 Compliant AI for High-Risk Applications

-Xtractis already establishes higher requirements than the future European regulation "AI Act" relating to the deployment of high-risk AI applications.
+XTRACTIS already defines the state-of-the-art of the AI Act European regulation relating to the deployment of high-risk AI applications and establishes even higher requirements of intelligibility, in addition to the robustness of critical decision systems.
 It also respects the WHO guiding principles for the use of AI in Health.

 Easy to Use AI

-No-Code All-in-One Ready-to-Use Platform
+No-Code Ready-to-Use Platform

-Scalable Induction Power
+Scalable Induction and Abduction Speed

 Access in Private PaaS